OpenTranslationBible/open-bible/en-GB/44.Acts/md/acts-16.md

 ## Acts 16:39

-They came to appease them and escorted them from the prison, requesting them to leave the city.
+They came to placate them and escorted them from the prison, requesting them to leave the city.

 ## Acts 16:40